top of page

 Jeb and Liza hiding out in school basement.

-Jeb and Liza were having trouble getting to sleep in their new living quarters, even though both were tired from the day’s adventures.
+Jeb and Liza found it hard to sleep in their new living quarters even though they were tired from the day’s adventures.

 “I’m glad Sophia gave us her old Mickey Mouse night light.
 It’s too dark in this basement.”